Knoblauchpilze/ec2-deployment/README.md

 ### Convenience template

-In the AWS console there's already a convenience template meeting all of these requirements.
+In order to make the process of launching a new instance to host the services, it is recommended to create a launch template meeting all of these requirements.
 It uses the `User data` mechanism to perform some configuration on the machine when it's first being booted.
-Is is accessible under the `ec2-postgres-docker-aws-cli` template:
+A suitable name for it would be for example `ec2-postgres-docker-aws-cli`:

 ![ec2 launch template](resources/ec2-launch-template.png)